bentomhall/nih-system/homebrewery/classes/5e-classes.md

 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can’t increase an ability score above 20 using this feature.

 Using the optional feats rule, you can forgo taking this feature to take a feat of your choice instead.

+### Skill Tricks
+When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you learn one skill trick you qualify for.
+Additionally, each time you gain a new skill trick, you can exchange one skill trick you know for a different one you qualify for at that level.

 \page
 ### Extra Attack
 Starting at 5th level, you can attack twice instead of once when you take the Attack action on your turn.
 You can choose to cast a warmage cantrip instead of one (and only one) of the weapon attacks.